 The Clery Act requires Morehouse to maintain a public crime log, "for the purpose of recording alleged criminal incidents that are reported to the campus police or security department."
 The crime log covers all crimes reported to MCPD.
 This is a broader range of crimes than those reported in the annual crime statistics and a much broader range than those covered by the College's timely warning system, described below.
-The crime log is available for review by anyone who requests it during normal business hours at the MCPD office.
+Copies are available with a written request within two business days.